novika-lang/novika/README.md

     `shards build --without-development --release --progress --no-debug -Dnovika_frontend -Dnovika_console -Dnovika_readline`.

-5. If you're installing Novika, you should either make a copy of, or a link to, the `env` directory, and call it `.novika`.
+5. If you're installing Novika, you should either make a copy of, or a link to, the `env` directory, in your user's home directory, and call it `.novika`.
 You should also consider copying (or linking) the Novika binary where your system can see it (e.g. `~/.local/bin`).

 Wondering about the `-D`s?